 Data Management Analyst Salary

-Earnings for Data Management Analysts in the United States come in at around $55K annually on average.
-Location is the biggest factor affecting pay for this group, followed by years of experience.
+Data Management Analysts in the United States take home an average $54K annually.
+Location is the biggest factor affecting pay for this group, followed by tenure.
 For the most part, Data Management Analysts enjoy their work and report high levels of job satisfaction.
-Medical and dental benefits are awarded to most, and a strong majority earn vision coverage.
-Men are slightly outnumbered by their female counterparts who answered the questionnaire, who make up a slight majority at 58 percent.
+Most receive medical and dental insurance and a strong majority get vision insurance.
+The figures in this overview were provided by individuals who took PayScale's salary questionnaire.

 Job Description for Data Management Analyst

 Data management analysts are generally responsible for monitoring and maintaining online databases and/or security systems for the storage, maintenance, and recovery of data in a computer database.
 They are expected to troubleshoot problems and ensure that all data stored in a system is secure, and they may also design or implement online databases, space utilization parameters, and data dictionary activities.Read More...

 Some data management analysts review system specifications for compliance with database administration standards, and multitasking and analytical skills are important in this position.
 Communications skills are highly beneficial for presenting their findings and communicating complex ideas, and mathematical skills are important to work with a variety of numerical data on a daily basis.
 These analysts typically work with information technology (IT) teams to determine organizational goals, and they work in a wide range of industries with both private and public companies.
 (Copyright 2017 PayScale.com)

 - Document, profile, and analyze organization-wide data and databases.

 - Aggregate, analyze, and present data and data mining results to diverse audiences.

 - Identify and create strategies to address data quality concerns and enforce standards.